denpeshkov/cs-notes/Visibility of Exported Identifiers in Go.md

 # Overview

-We can have an unexported struct with exported fields, For example, consider the following declaration:
+We can have an unexported struct with exported fields.
+For example, consider the following declaration:

 ```go
 package foo